urql-graphql/urql/docs/basics/ui-patterns.md

 # UI Patterns

+> This page is incomplete.
+You can help us expanding it by suggesting more patterns or asking us about common problems you're facing on [GitHub Discussions](https://github.com/FormidableLabs/urql/discussions).

 Here we'll be tackling a set of common UI-patterns and how we tackle them in `urql`.
 These examples will be written in React but apply to any other framework.